2020-2021 AmeriCorps*State Competitive Funded Programs

 Service Area: Healthy Futures

-The mission of Friends of Kona Pacific Public Charter School (KPPCS) is to support the continuing development and operations of Kona Pacific Public Charter School, and to develop sustainable natural resource management systems and community-based food production and educational opportunities at the 40-acre Kanaueue Learning Center in Kealakekua.
+The mission is to support the continuing development and operations of the Hawaiʻi Rise Foundation and to develop sustainable natural resource management systems and community-based food production and educational opportunities in partnership with local schools, housing, and farms.

 Maui Economic Opportunity, Inc.